Buying Insurance Direct vs. Through an Agent: Pros and Cons

 If you decide purchasing car insurance online makes sense for you, we recommend getting quotes from a few different companies and comparing the types of coverage, cost of coverage, coverage limits, discounts, and more.

-Buying Car Insurance: The Bottom Line
+Buying Insurance Direct vs. Through an Agent: The Bottom Line

-Whether you purchase insurance directly or through an agent, you’ll get the coverage you need.
-One option may be better than the other, but this really depends on your individual needs.
-Once you figure out what you need and which option works best for you, you can move forward with your purchase.
+Is it cheaper to go through a broker for car insurance?
+Whether you buy insurance through an agent or direct from the provider, you’ll get the coverage you need.
+One option may be better or cheaper than the other, but this really depends on your individual needs.

 Frequently Asked Questions